rokon12/what-why-how-in-software-engineering-and-development/README.md

-# What, Why & How in Software Engineering And Development
+# What, Why & How in Software Engineering & Development

-**An attempt to answer some History Questions related to software engineerign and development**
+**An attempt to answer some questions related to software engineerign and development**

 ##  What is an Enterprise Application?